RaVeR76/My-Vinyl-Answer/README.md

 Again, I am happy with overall edit vinyl functionality and this is the *UPDATE* functionality for the user therefore covered.

 * **Test**
+Very similar to the add function above and the delete function below.
+Once the users add some vinyl then they tested the edit vinyl functionality.
+They all loved the fact the edit and delete buttons were hidden within the collapsible, they said it was cool (Sounds like I work with a bunch of hippies ha ha).
+All worked well and they could edit any field they wanted.
+Once they went back to their vinyl collection, they could see their vinyl with it's updated information.
+All worked well with no issues.
+I just had the admin issue with overwritting the vinyl owner value with admin but I rectified this and I tell all in a new explosive section within BUGS, called **I Vaunt All Zee Vinyl** ... bet you the excitement is killing you my little project marker person :) You know, these crap jokes are mostly for your benefit and maybe offer a README a little different from the norm so you can smile and have a laugh whilst thinking what a coding genius I am .... plus thinking about me thinking about you as I write my future jokes for ye !!!

 * **Result**
+All tests passed and any vinyl tried and edited, the changes were made with no issues.
+All users were happy with the method and the functionality.
+The usual wee flash message for good measure.
+Admin vinyl edit functionality works super well as welly well .... so well, I'm welling up !

 * **Verdict**
+All worked really well and I am very happy with the user feedback.

 ### Deletion Will Be My Vinyl Option